SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

-- New login on device but has public key -> what should be done?
+- New login on device but already has public key -> what should be done?
 - Export/import private key?
-- HTTPS
-- Use CryptoKey in saving key in memory?
 - Detailed logging for security monitoring
 - Rate limiting to prevent abuse
 - Unit testing